 All appointments are held at The RELIEF Study research facilities located on Ohio University's West Green.

 Help find answers to low back pain.
-The RELIEF Study is seeking men and women between the ages of 18-45 years to participate in a research study investigating treatment for low back pain.
-Participation requires completing several testing sessions and attending several intervention sessions.
+The RELIEF Study is seeking men and women, with and without low back pain, between the ages of 18-45 years to participate in a research study investigating treatment for low back pain.
 Financial compensation is provided for participating in this study.